 Meeting quality can be one of the biggest indicators of productive teams.
 It’s important to ensure you’re playing your part in facilitating a positive and effective meeting environment.

-Getting meetings right is crucial, and the audio experience is a major part of that.
-As more of your time gets taken up in online meetings, it’s essential that your headset microphones can cancel out your background noise so that you don’t need to constantly repeat yourself.
+With more of your time spent in online meetings, getting them right is crucial.
+Audio experience is an essential part of ensuring a good and productive meeting experience.
+And with changing work locations, it’s essential that your headset microphones can cancel out your background noise so that you don’t need to constantly repeat yourself – or end up disrupting the meeting.

 Similarly, to maximize productivity and efficiency in meetings, make sure that you have a solid Bluetooth connection and that you aren’t wasting time connecting and reconnecting.
-All of this will contribute to high-quality meetings that enable us to be productive and sound professional.
-And at the very least, it’ll ensure that we won’t be “that” colleague.
+All of this will contribute to high-quality meetings that enable you to be productive and sound professional.
+And at the very least, it’ll ensure that you won’t be that colleague – the unmeetable one.